Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Weakly Gorenstein algebras

-Recall the following famous homological conjectures for a finite dimensional algebra $A$ (see for example \cite{Yam} for a discussion of some of the conjectures): \begin{enumerate} \item Strong Nakayama conjecture: For every non-zero module $M$ there is an $i \geq 0$ with $Ext_A^{i}(M,A) \neq 0$. \item The generalized Nakayama conjecture: For every simple module $S$ there is an $i \geq 0$ with $Ext_A^{i}(S,A) \neq 0$. \item The Nakayama conjecture: Every nonselfinjective algebra has finite dominant dimension. \item The Gorenstein symmetry conjecture: The right injective dimension equals the left injective dimension of an algebra.
-It is well-known and easy to see that $(1) \Rightarrow (2) \Rightarrow (3)$. \end{enumerate} \begin{proposition} \begin{enumerate} \item The strong Nakayama is true for every left nearly Gorenstein algebra and thus every nonselfinjective left nearly Gorenstein algebra has finite dominant dimension. \item The Gorenstein symmetry conjecture is true for left nearly Gorenstein algebras. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item Let $M$ be a module with $Ext^{i}(M,A)=0$ for every $i \geq 1$.
-Then $M$ is Gorenstein projective, since $A$ is left nearly Gorenstein.
-But then there is an embedding $M \rightarrow A^n$, for some $n \geq 1$.
-Thus $Hom(M,A) \neq 0$. \item If the right injective dimension of $A_A$ is zero, then $A$ is selfinjective and being selfinjective is left-right symmetric.
+Recall the following famous homological conjectures for a finite dimensional algebra $A$ (see for example \cite{Yam} for a discussion of some of the conjectures): \begin{enumerate} \item Strong Nakayama conjecture: For every non-zero module $M$ there is an $i \geq 0$ with $\Ext_A^{i}(M,A) \neq 0$. \item The generalized Nakayama conjecture: For every simple module $S$ there is an $i \geq 0$ with $\Ext_A^{i}(S,A) \neq 0$. \item The Nakayama conjecture: Every non-selfinjective algebra has finite dominant dimension. \item The Gorenstein symmetry conjecture: The right injective dimension equals the left injective dimension of an algebra.
+It is well-known and easy to see that $(1) \Rightarrow (2) \Rightarrow (3)$. \end{enumerate} \begin{proposition} \begin{enumerate} \item The strong Nakayama is true for every left weakly Gorenstein algebra and thus every non-selfinjective left weakly Gorenstein algebra has finite dominant dimension. \item The Gorenstein symmetry conjecture is true for left weakly Gorenstein algebras. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item Let $M$ be a module with $\Ext_A^{i}(M,A)=0$ for every $i \geq 1$.
+Then $M$ is Gorenstein-projective, since $A$ is left weakly Gorenstein.
+But then there is an embedding $M \rightarrow A^n$ (since $M$ is a torsionless modules as a Gorenstein-projective module), for some $n \geq 1$.
+Thus $\Hom_A(M,A) \neq 0$. \item If the right injective dimension of $A_A$ is zero, then $A$ is selfinjective and being selfinjective is left-right symmetric.
 So assume that the right injective dimension of $A_A$ is $n \geq 1$.
-Then for every module $X: Ext^{n+i}(X,A)=0$ for every $i \geq 1$.
-Now for every $i \geq 1: Ext^{n+i}(X,A) \cong Ext^{i}(\Omega^{n}(X),A)=0$ and thus $\Omega^{n}(X) \in ^{\perp}\!A=Gp(A)$.
-This gives us $\Omega^{n}(A-mod) \subseteq Gp(A)$.
-But by definition of Gorenstein projective $Gp(A) \subseteq \Omega^{j}(A-mod)$ for every $j \geq 1$ and thus $\Omega^{n}(A-mod) = Gp(A)$, which by \hyperref[gorensteinkrit]{ \ref*{gorensteinkrit}} means that $A$ is Gorenstein with Gorenstein dimension $n$ and thus also has left injective dimension $n$. \end{enumerate} \end{proof}
+Then for every module $X: \Ext_A^{n+i}(X,A)=0$ for every $i \geq 1$.
+Now for every $i \geq 1: \Ext_A^{n+i}(X,A) \cong \Ext_A^{i}(\Omega^{n}(X),A)=0$ and thus $\Omega^{n}(X) \in ^{\perp}\!A=\Gp(A)$, using that $A$ is left weakly Gorenstein.
+This gives us $\Omega^{n}(\mod-A) \subseteq \Gp(A)$.
+But by definition of Gorenstein-projective $\Gp(A) \subseteq \Omega^{j}(\mod-A)$ for every $j \geq 1$ and thus $\Omega^{n}(\mod-A) = \Gp(A)$, which by \hyperref[gorensteinkrit]{ \ref*{gorensteinkrit}} means that $A$ is Gorenstein with Gorenstein dimension $n$ and thus also has left injective dimension $n$. \end{enumerate} \end{proof}